dmd-program/dmd-100-sp18/projects/ritual/develop_test_and_iterate.md

 1. **Provide feedback** to your assigned prototypes based on the following criteria:
    1. Are you able to clearly understand the relationship between the app and the ritual?
 Why or why not?
    2. Does the app seem integral to the ritual?
 Why?
+   3. What affordances does that app provide for the user.
 2. **Read the feedback you have been given.** To plan a course of action, you can categorize what was said in four categories: compliment, advice, criticism, and suggestion.
 Based on which category the feedback lands, you can analyze how to make decisions to improve your work.

 ## Post work to the Studio